How to make web applications support multiple browser windows

 });

-, and sync the updated state back to each client apps.
+3. The server app executes this.counter.increase() and synchronizes the updated state back to each client app.

 reactant-share Framework